Mercedes-Benz C-Class (W204): Trim levels

-The Canadian market offered only the AMG Line trim level; four-cylinder models along with station wagon models were also not offered.
-The base C 230 model (renamed the C 250 from the 2010 model year) was exclusive to the Canadian market and is the only model that has amenities similar to the Elegance/Luxury trim with the traditional grille and three-point star hood ornament.
-The other C-Class models (C 300, C 350 and C 63 respectively) offered the AMG bodykit and sport grille as standard.
-These amenities were available as an CAD800 option for the C 230 model as the Sport Package (which rises to CAD1200 for the 2011 model year due to the new LED fog lights).
+The Canadian market offered only the AMG Line trim level; four-cylinder models and station wagon models were not offered.
+The base C 230 model (renamed the C 250 from the 2010 model year) was exclusive to the Canadian market and was the only model that has amenities similar to the Elegance/Luxury trim with the traditional grille and three-point star hood ornament.
+The other C-Class models (C 300, C 350 and C 63 respectively) offered the AMG body kit and sport grille as standard.
+These amenities were available as an CAD800 option for the C 230 model as the Sport Package (which rose to CAD1200 for the 2011 model year due to the new LED fog lights).

-All models except for the C 63 AMG, are available in both Rear-wheel-drive and all-wheel-drive (4Matic).
+All models except the C 63 AMG and C350 were available in both rear-wheel-drive and all-wheel-drive (4Matic).

 Equipment

 For the 2008–2011 model year, the dashtop features a deployable central sliding cover panel over an LCD colour screen for entertainment and information functions.
 The optional navigation system, marketed as COMAND APS integrates a larger, 7-inch TFT screen into the deployable panel.
 Post MY2012 models feature a fixed screen similar to E-Class and GLK-Class models.

 2010 W204s received revised turn signals integrated into the side mirrors.
 From the 2011 model year on, the bumper fog lamps in the AMG bodykit were replaced by LED lights, except for the C 63 AMG which retained its unique bumper.

 The C-class offered a system marketed as the agility control package, which provided revised agility and ride quality via hydro-mechanics, which analysed road conditions and driving habits, and adjusted damper and suspension settings to provide a balance between ride comfort and agility.
 An optional advanced agility control package offered a sport mode button to enable a stiffer suspension setting and more precise handling.